isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

   this includes all subnet members of the shared network.

-- ``reservations-out-of-pool``: this makes sense only when the ``reservations-in-subnet`` flag is true.
-When ``reservations-out-of-pool`` is true the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
+- ``reservations-out-of-pool``: this makes sense only when the ``reservations-in-subnet`` flag is "true".
+When ``reservations-out-of-pool`` is "true", the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
-  Also the server will not assign reserved addresses that are inside the dynamic pools to the respective clients.
+  The server will not assign reserved addresses that are inside the dynamic pools to the respective clients.
 This also means that the addresses matching the respective reservations from inside the dynamic pools (if any) can be dynamically assigned to any client.

-The ``reservation-mode`` will be deprecated in a future Kea version.

-The correspondence of old values are:

-``disabled``:
+The ``disabled`` value from the deprecated ``reservation-mode`` corresponds to:

 .. code-block:: json